Turkeybeard

 Range in New Jersey: damp Pine barrens and its borders

-Other notes: It was discovered by William Bartram, who sent a drawing of it to Edwards, a British naturalist, who published it in his Gleanings of Natural History as the "Autumnal Perennial Gentian of the Desert", but it was not properly named until 1971, and then from the Pine Barrens of South Carolina.
+Misc.
+It was discovered by William Bartram, who sent a drawing of it to Edwards, a British naturalist, who published it in his Gleanings of Natural History as the "Autumnal Perennial Gentian of the Desert", but it was not properly named until 1971, and then from the Pine Barrens of South Carolina.

-On very rare occasion this plant may be found with white corolla or white in green (albescens) or white and blue (albocaerulea)or purple or lilac (Porphyrio).
+On very rare occasion this plant may be found with white corolla or white in green (albescens) or white and blue (albocaerulea) or purple or lilac (Porphyrio).